 How to measure and reduce emission of particles and black carbon from ship engines

 The IMO has banned the use of heavy fuel oil with a high sulphur content aiming at a reduction of particle emissions from ships by 2020.
 However, new initiatives are underway from the IMO to regulate black carbon emissions.
-Learn how MAN Diesel & Turbo and Alfa Laval Aalborg (DK) prepare and optimize measurements of black carbon emissions.
+Learn how MAN Diesel & Turbo and Alfa Laval Aalborg (DK) prepare and optimise measurements of black carbon emissions.

 New regulations underway regarding black carbon emissions

 With the reduction of sulphur, emissions of sulphate in the stack gas will be reduced, thereby generally reducing the particle emissions from ships by 2020.
-However, the content of harmful soot particles – often characterized as black carbon – will not be affected.
+However, the content of harmful soot particles – often characterised as black carbon – will not be affected.
 As black carbon has a global warming potential, the effect of emissions from ships poses a concern to the IMO.

 This is specifically the case in the Arctic regions, where the deposition of black carbon particles may cause a strong global warming effect.
 The IMO is presently preparing a set of regulations for the control of the emission of black carbon from ships.